wallpants/github-preview.nvim/README.md

 # my name is casas medina

+-   [ ] Scroll gets kind of wonky sometimes whilst typing.
+Seems to happen more when close to end of buffer
 -   [ ] Change page title & favicon
 -   [ ] Implement autoscroll
 -   [ ] Make cursor indicator customizable